playfulprogramming/playfulprogramming/content/blog/shell-scripting-basics/index.md

 ## Conditions With the `if` Command {#basic-if-usage}

 Conditional execution is one of the most important parts of any programming language.
 If you couldn't choose whether or not to execute something, things would be ...difficult, to say the least.
-Thankfully, shells includes `if` as a built-in command.
+Thankfully, bash includes `if` as a built-in command.
 Note that this is _technically_ different from a typical programming language's `if` statement, and that's why I've been referring to it as the "`if` command".
 In practice, however, it functions basically the same way.

 A common way that conditions are used in shell scripts is to check if a particular program is installed before running it.
-Here's a simple way in which it can be used:
+Here's a simple example of it in use:

 ```shell
 if command -v cowsay > /dev/null; then